alimanfoo/alimanfoo.github.io/about.md

 as part of the e-Science Centre, developing new Web technologies for published, sharing and linking data.

-I hold a bachelors degree in Natural Sciences (Part II Zoology) from the University of Cambridge, and a masters degree in Web Technology from Oxford Brookes University.
+I hold a [doctor of philosophy](https://github.com/alimanfoo/dphil/) degree from the University of Oxford, a masters degree in Web Technology from Oxford Brookes University, and a bachelors degree in Natural Sciences (Part II Zoology) from the University of Cambridge.